Sean Davison: Personal life

 Davison is married to Rayne Pan with whom he has had three children.

 In 2006 Davison's mother, Patricia Ferguson, was terminally ill with secondary cancer.
 Davison left South Africa and traveled to New Zealand to care for her during her final months.
 Rather than face a prolonged and painful death from cancer, his mother decided to go on a hunger strike to end her life by inanition.
 After 35 days of not eating, Davison's mother was unable to move any part of her body and was experiencing the pain she had gone on a hunger strike to avoid.
 At this point, she pleaded with him to help her to die, and he ultimately conceded, giving her a lethal dose of crushed morphine tablets mixed with water.

 Davison wrote a book describing the three months he spent with his mother, but excluding the specifics of how he assisted his mother to die.
-However, an early manuscript that included Davison's participation in his mothers death, found its way to the police in New Zealand.
+However, an early manuscript that included Davison's participation in his mother's death, found its way to the police in New Zealand.
 It was widely reported that his eldest sister was responsible for informing the police of Davison's actions.
 As a consequence, Davison was arrested and charged with the attempted murder of his mother in September 2010.

 Although Davison lived and worked in Cape Town, he was faced with waiting a year for his trial to commence in New Zealand.
 Archbishop Desmond Tutu wrote to the New Zealand High Court, vouching for Davison's character and pleading with the court to allow Davison to return to his family in South Africa until the date of his trial.
 The court agreed to this request, setting a legal precedent in New Zealand, due to the seriousness of the offence.

 In September 2011, the trial took place in Dunedin, New Zealand.
 Davison accepted a plea bargain agreement, pleading guilty to assisted suicide.
 Prior to the judge's ruling, Archbishop Desmond Tutu again wrote to Judge Christine French, pleading for a lenient sentence.
 She acknowledged that Archbishop Tutu's request impressed her considerably and concluded that Davison's actions were driven by love and compassion.
 Davison was sentenced to five months' home detention in New Zealand.

 Following his conviction he said he had no regrets in assisting his mother to die; he also said he hoped his trial would help bring about a law change on euthanasia.